Skip to content

 An AI assistant for internal teams does not replace your specialists.
 It stops them from acting like a search engine, wiki, and first-line support desk all at once.

-When knowledge is scattered and the company depends too heavily on specific people for operational answers, a well-connected and well-governed assistant is often one of the fastest ways to unlock productivity.
+When knowledge is scattered and the company depends too heavily on specific people for operational answers, deploying a well-connected assistant and governing it properly is often one of the fastest ways to unlock productivity.